nasa/cumulus/docs/operator-docs/trigger-workflow.md

 hide_title: false
 ---

-To trigger a workflow, you simply need to [create a rule](../configuration/data-management-types#create-a-rule).
-To trigger an ingest workflow, requiring discovering and ingesting data, you will also need to configure the collection and provider and associate those to a rule.
+To trigger a workflow, you need to [create a rule](../configuration/data-management-types#create-a-rule).
+To trigger an ingest workflow, one that requires discovering and ingesting data, you will also need to configure the collection and provider and associate those to a rule.

 ## Trigger a HelloWorld Workflow